xiangao/reproducible-research/content/git/index.md

 To suggest a change to someone's repository, go to their repository and click the "Fork" button.
-This makes a copy of the repo in your part of GitHub.
+This makes a copy of the repo in your GitHub account.

 Then go back to the command line and `clone` your version of the repository.